Kara (South Korean group): 2011: Rise in popularity in Japan, Step, and Super Girl

 After the group finished their promotions in South Korea, they returned to Japan to release their fifth Japanese single, "Winter Magic", on October 19.
 The single ranked at number three on Oricon's Weekly Singles Chart with around 79,000 copies sold in the first week.
 On November 21, the group released their second Japanese studio album, Super Girl, which included all their Japanese singles released that year.
 The album received over 360,000 pre-orders alone.
 The album eventually went on to debut at number one on Oricon's Weekly Album Chart with sales of 275,206 copies sold, making it the group's first number one album in Japan.
 With it, the group broke the record set by The Nolans, becoming the first foreign female group in thirty years to top both the singles and albums rankings.
 The album was eventually certified triple platinum by the RIAJ with sales exceeding 750,000 copies.

 After a busy year, the group celebrated their success by appearing on six major end-show programs in Japan.
 Among these were the 53rd annual Japanese Record Awards after "Go Go Summer!" was nominated in the category for "Best Song".
 They were also invited to the prestigious 62nd Kōhaku Uta Gassen, which is held annually at the end of the year, marking the group's first appearance on the program.
 They opened the second half of the program by performing a special medley of "Jet Coaster Love" and "Mister".
 Oricon also ranked the group at number four on the "Top 5 Best Selling Artists of the Year" in 2011 with fellow South Korean idol group Girls' Generation following closely at number five.
 On December 30, DSP announced that the group will embark on their first concert titled, Karasia, in early 2012.
-Expectation for the group's first concert has risen since they are among the most successful girl groups in South Korea alongside Girls' Generation, 2NE1 and Wonder Girls.
+Expectations for the group's first concert were high due to Kara's status among the most successful girl groups in South Korea alongside Girls' Generation, 2NE1 and Wonder Girls.